- Evolution (charter)

 These dates operate with an alternate itinerary, including a visit to Genovesa Island.
 Please contact ExpeditionTrips for details.

-Hotel accommodations pre- and post-voyage as indicated; cabin accommodations aboard ship; some meals on land; all meals aboard ship; bottled water and snacks; all shore activities and excursions; English-speaking guides; educational program including lectures; on board doctor; snorkeling gear and wetsuits; kayaks; all transfers, porterage and service charges.
+Hotel accommodations pre- and post-voyage as indicated; cabin accommodations aboard ship; some meals on land; all meals aboard ship; bottled water and snacks; all shore activities and excursions; English-speaking guides; educational program including lectures; on board doctor; snorkeling gear and wetsuits; kayaks; arrival and departure transfers, porterage and service charges.